-Attributes Beginning Developing Proficient Mastered Role of industry in the global marketplace Nominal mention of the role of industry in international locations with no integration with role of government.
-Deeper understanding the role of industry in international locations but still no integration of role of government.
-Deeper understanding the role of industry in international locations with nominal integration of role of government.
+Attributes Beginning Developing Proficient Mastered Role of industry in the global marketplace Deeper understanding the role of industry in international locations with nominal integration of role of government.
 Full understanding of the role of industry in international locations with full integration of role of government.
 Role of the government in the global marketplace Nominal mention of the role of government in international locations with no integration with role of industry.
 Deeper understanding the role of government in international locations but still no integration of role of industry.
 Deeper understanding the role of government in international locations with nominal integration of role of industry.
 Full understanding of the role of government in international locations with full integration of role of industry.

-IB Issues of Multinational Operations
+International Business Major Learning Goal #3 IB Issues of Multinational Operations